nahlaFathy/Blog-post/README.md

   - Test all endpoints  and create APIs documentation using postman

 step #10 :

-  -Make endpoints test using mocha and chai
+  -Create endpoints test using mocha and chai

 In this task I learned